-The bank in July gave CEO Jamie Dimon a “special award” of 1.5 million share options, reflecting the board’s “desire” that he “continue to lead the Firm for a further significant number of years,” according to a securities filing.
+JPMorgan in July gave CEO Jamie Dimon a “special award” of 1.5 million share options, reflecting the board’s “desire” that he “continue to lead the Firm for a further significant number of years,” according to a securities filing.

-JPMorgan gave a similar, though lesser, award of 750,000 restricted share options — valued at roughly $27.9 million, in December to the bank’s second-in-command, Daniel Pinto.
+The bank gave a similar, though lesser, award of 750,000 restricted share options — valued at roughly $27.9 million, in December to the bank’s second-in-command, Daniel Pinto.

-“The board is acting responsibly in shareholders’ best interests in case Mr. Pinto needs to once again serve as CEO as a result of unforeseen circumstances,” the bank said Friday in response to Glass Lewis’ recommendation, according to Bloomberg.
+“The board is acting responsibly in shareholders’ best interests in case Mr. Pinto needs to once again serve as CEO as a result of unforeseen circumstances,” the bank said in response to Glass Lewis’ recommendation, according to Bloomberg.

-Pinto and now-retired Co-President Gordon Smith served as acting co-CEOs in March 2020, when Dimon needed emergency heart surgery.
+Pinto and now-retired co-president Gordon Smith served as acting co-CEOs in March 2020, when Dimon needed emergency heart surgery.

 “The lack of performance-based vesting conditions tied to the awards while the Company has not achieved adequate alignment between executive pay and performance warrants shareholders’ scrutiny,” Glass Lewis wrote.
 “Shareholders should generally be wary of awards granted outside of the standard incentive schemes, as such awards have the potential to undermine the integrity of a company's regular incentive plans, the link between pay and performance or both.”